Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Wielding the non-Abelian charge

 We begin with the topological argument, which is based on the orientation reversals discussed in the previous section.
 Therefore, we fix the vantage point, and we consider our canonical choice of paths (cf.~Fig.~\ref{fig:orientations}) to define the orientation of each NL segment.
 We argued in Sec.~\ref{sec:orientations} that the orientation of a NL is reversed each time it goes under a NL formed inside a neighboring band gap.
 Here, we first consider a {red} NL (${\textrm{L}_{-1}}$) passing under a {blue} NL (${\textrm{L}_0}$), as shown in Fig.~\ref{fig:crossing}(a).
 The orientation of ${\textrm{L}_{-1}}$ is reversed at the underpass, while ${\textrm{L}_0}$ has the same orientation everywhere.
 We now compare this to the situation in Fig.~\ref{fig:crossing}(b), when ${\textrm{L}_{-1}}$ passes \emph{over} ${\textrm{L}_0}$.
 In this scenario, ${\textrm{L}_{-1}}$ has the same orientation everywhere, while the orientation of ${\textrm{L}_0}$ is reversed at the underpass.
 Clearly, the situation in Fig.~\ref{fig:crossing}(a) cannot be continuously evolved into the situation in Fig.~\ref{fig:crossing}(b), because the orientations of the four outgoing segments of ${\textrm{L}_{-1}}$ and ${\textrm{L}_{0}}$ do not match.
 The argument applies to any pair of NLs formed inside consecutive band gaps.
 In contrast, pairs of NLs with commuting charges do not influence the orientation of each other, such that the topological obstruction described above does not arise.
 Therefore, NLs with commuting charges can freely move across each other.

-Alternatively, one can reach the same conclusion by adjusting the argument by von Neumann and Wigner~\cite{vonNeumann:1929}, reviewed in Sec.~\ref{subsec:codims}, as follows: If it were possible to move a pair of NLs across each other by tuning one parameter $p$ of the Bloch Hamiltonian $H(\bs{k};p)$, then the NLs would \emph{intersect} each other when $p$ is fine-tuned to one special value.
-Fine-tuning the parameter $p$ comes in addition to specifying the three momentum coordinates of the intersection point.
-Therefore, for the pair of NLs to be able to move across each other, the codimension to form intersecting NLs has to be ${\delta}_\textrm{c} = 4$.
+\TB{While the argument presented in the previous section [and illustrated by Fig.~\ref{fig:crossing}(a,b)] is rigorous, we supplement it below with an alternative (although ultimately less strong) codimension argument.
+This is achieved by properly} adjusting the argument by von Neumann and Wigner~\cite{vonNeumann:1929}, reviewed in Sec.~\ref{subsec:codims}. \TB{Note that} if it were possible to move a pair of NLs across each other, \TB{then the phase space should be divided into two phases by a phase-transition region of codimension one.
+In other words, one should be able to generically move the NLs across each other by tuning a single} parameter $p$ of the Bloch Hamiltonian $H(\bs{k};p)$, \TB{and the NLs would} \emph{intersect} when $p$ is fine-tuned to one special value.
+Fine-tuning \TB{of} $p$ comes in addition to specifying the three momentum coordinates of the intersection point.
+Therefore, \TB{we conclude that} for the pair of NLs to be able to move across each other, the codimension to form intersecting NLs has to be ${\delta}_\textrm{c} = 4$.

 We now derive the \emph{actual} codimension of such a process using Eq.~(\ref{eqn:codim-arg}).
 First, a pair of intersecting NLs formed inside two consecutive band gaps correspond to having a \emph{three-fold degeneracy} at the intersection point.
 In this case, $f= N-2$ energy levels need to be specified, while there are $v = \dim \mathsf{O}(3) = 3$ tunable parameters that do not change the Hamiltonian.
 The dimension of the space of Hamiltonians with a three-fold degeneracy is